kee-org/www-kee-pm/content/_index.md

     </div>
 </div>

 <p>There is also a version available in the Microsoft Edge extension store which we have officially published.
 Unfortunately, a Microsoft bug has prevented us from keeping this up to date in the same way that we do with other browsers.
-We're hopeful that one day they will listen to us and fix the problem but until then we can't recommend the use of a browser that forces its users to use outdated security software.</p>
+We’re hopeful that one day they will listen to us and fix the problem but until then we can’t recommend the use of a browser that forces its users to use outdated security software.</p>

 <h2>KeePass Password Safe 2 plugin</h2>